Please enable JavaScript

 How do emollients work?

-Emollients work by creating a thin layer on the skin's surface, which prevents water loss and enhances the skin's softness and elasticity.
-Furthermore, emollients can penetrate the epidermis to deeply hydrate the skin.
+The emollients work by creating a thin layer on the surface of the skin, which prevents water loss and improves the softness and elasticity of the skin.
+In addition, emollients can penetrate into the epidermis to hydrate the skin in depth.

 Vegetable oils, squalane, and fatty acids are among the most commonly used emollients in cosmetic formulation.